RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ![](../img/debug_stop.png)

-### Step in and step over
+### Step into and step out

 These two operations are still not stable.
-They could work when breakpoints are set.
-Please refer [Known Isseus](./KnownIssues.md).
+They partially work if breakpoints are set at CALL line.
+Please refer [Known Issues](./KnownIssues.md).